NKDEP Coordinating Panel

 - Dr. Narva commented that CRIC is providing NKDEP with new evidence on which educational initiatives can be based.
 NKDEP has already begun to use some CRIC data on urine albumin in communicating the importance of monitoring urinary albumin-to-creatinine ratio (UACR) to improve outcomes.

+IV.
 CMS' CKD Initiatives: Quality Improvement Organizations, MIPPA, and Fistula First

 M. Teresa Casey, RD, LD

 Ms. Casey opened her presentation by listing its objectives, which included a description of the CMS CKD pilot project, an update on the Fistula First Breakthrough Initiative (FFBI), the status of implementation of the Medicare Improvement for Patients and Providers Act (MIPPA), and a review of programmatic implications for NKDEP.

 To describe the QIO pilot project, Ms. Casey compared it to the more familiar ESRD Network program.
 The QIOs work with healthcare providers, consumers, and stakeholder groups to refine care delivery systems.
 The current statement of work is theme-based; themes include beneficiary protection, patient safety, prevention (core, disparities, CKD), and care transitions.
 The CKD pilot started in August 2008 and will end in July 2011.